objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

-## What is a Shader?
+## What Is a Shader?

 We're going to take a short trip in The Wayback Machine to get an overview of what a shader is and how it came to be an integral part of our workflow.

 If you've been doing iOS programming since at least iOS 5, you might be aware that there was a shift in OpenGL programming on the iPhone, from OpenGL ES 1.1 to OpenGL ES 2.0.

-OpenGL ES 1.1 did not use shaders.
-Instead, OpenGL ES 1.1 used what is called a fixed-function pipeline.
+OpenGL ES 1.1 did not use shaders — it used what is called a fixed-function pipeline.
 Instead of creating a separate program to direct the operation of the GPU, there was a set of fixed functions that you used to render objects on the screen.
 This was incredibly limiting, and you weren't able to get any specialized effects.
 If you want a good example of how much of a difference shaders can make in a project, [check out this blog post Brad Larson wrote about refactoring his Molecules app using shaders instead of the fixed-function pipeline.](http://www.sunsetlakesoftware.com/2011/05/08/enhancing-molecules-using-opengl-es-20)

 OpenGL ES 2.0 introduced the programmable pipeline.
 The programmable pipeline allowed you to go in and write your own shaders, giving you far more power and flexibility.